tundish/blathnaid/blathnaid/book/chapters.rst

 The Mission
 -----------

 The Blacksmith led Jack away from the building and on to the open road.
-“Jack, you are to go to the City”, he said.
+“Jack, you are to go to the City,” he said.
 “Follow the road East.
 The charm I have given you will allow you in.
 But listen; the rise of the New Moon will stop it shining.
 After that it is useless.”